kolosovpetro/PolynomialIdentitiesInvolvingPascalsTriangleRows/README.md

 ## How to use Mathematica package

-- Open the package file `GithubLatexTemplateMathematicaPackage.m` in Wolfram Mathematica, I use version 13.0
+- Open the package file `PolynomialIdentitiesInvolvingPascalsTriangleRows.m` in Wolfram Mathematica, I use version 13.0
 - Execute the package using `Shift+Enter`
-- Open the notebook file `GithubLatexTemplateMathematicaNotebook.nb`
+- Open the notebook file `PolynomialIdentitiesInvolvingPascalsTriangleRows.nb`
-- Execute the line: `Needs["GithubLatexTemplateMathematicaPackage"]`
+- Execute the line: `Needs["PolynomialIdentitiesInvolvingPascalsTriangleRows"]`
 - Continue your work as desired

 ## Configure CI / CD